 Another thing is that A1c studies only pay attention to averages.
 While in reality, based on genetics there is a large difference when it comes to the risk of complications.

-There are cases of individuals who had 30 or 40 years with diabetes type 1 controlling high blood sugar levels without experiencing any complication.
+There are cases of individuals who had 30 or 40 years of diabetes type 1 controlling high blood sugar levels without experiencing any complications.

 On the other side, some people have almost perfect blood sugars, and still, they have complications.

-For most people, a realistic goal in order to stay healthy is HbA1c of below 7 percent and even below 6.5. percent.
+For most people, a realistic goal to stay healthy is HbA1c of below 7 percent and even below 6.5. percent.

 However, of course, for every rule, there is an exception.
-The doctors can recommend even higher targets for individuals that have some health conditions, which are not able to sense blood sugars that are low, or for older adults.
+The doctors can recommend even higher targets for individuals that have some health conditions, which are not able to sense low blood sugars, or for older adults.

-That is why our doctor can prescribe us therapies that are less intensive.
+That is why our doctor can prescribe us less intensive therapies.
 According to many studies, the time spent in a healthy range is more important when compared to our A1c.